-A scoop of boring ice cream suddenly becomes special and different by dropping in a little crucifix orchid, or a pelargonium flower, or some petite pink begonias.
+A scoop of boring ice cream suddenly becomes special and different by dropping in a little crucifix orchid, or a pelargonium flower, or some extravagant looking fuchsias.

 - Spread cream cheese onto a flat surface and then sprinkle and arrange your herbs and edible flowers.